 Interior wood cleaned and sanded Exterior wood cleaned and sanded Exterior metal cleaned * note* often some original finish remains

 Once the exterior wood and metal is cleaned and prepared, then you can really see what you are working with.
 Decisions on the type and decor of the finish to use can now be made.
 Once again, preparation of the surfaces before finish work is critical.
-Don't cut corners here.
+Don't cut corners here, as it makes all the difference.

 Staining wood surfaces Varnish / Tung oil application Varnish / Tung oil application